-The NGP is an interdisciplinary, university-wide training program is administered with an independent budget from the Office of the Provost, with each school, and affiliate contributing to the NGP based on training faculty and student distribution.
-Most NGP-relevant information, including the roster of training faculty, courses, events and seminars, can be found at the program website: ngp.usc.edu.
+The NGP is an interdisciplinary, university-wide training program that is administered with an independent budget from the Office of the Provost, with each school and affiliate contributing to the NGP based on faculty and student distribution.
+Most NGP-relevant information, including the roster of faculty, courses, events, and seminars, can be found on our website: ngp.usc.edu.